lubuntu-team/manual/source/2/2.3/2.3.1/lximage.rst

 How to launch
 -------------
-To launch lximage from the menu :menuselection:`graphics --> lximage` or run
+To launch lximage from the menu :menuselection:`Graphics --> LXimage` or run

 .. code::